GavinPacini/eip-address_digest_as_emojis/eip-address_digest_as_emojis.md

 ## Motivation
 Mitigate attacks like [the recent one against CEO of Nexus Mutual](https://twitter.com/nexusmutual/status/1338441873560571906).
 Based on [Telegram's implementation for encrypted voice calls](https://core.telegram.org/api/end-to-end/voice-calls#key-verification).
 Address substiution is a common attack vector.
 Yet, showing only the first four and last four characters of an address is still a de-facto standard.
 There are some exising methods of visualising addresses as images with higher entropy than four emojis, however on a "human-readability" scale, the authors believe emojis to be much more user friendly.
 This would be easily implementable on different software and hardware wallets.
 Also, it would be very easy to send out-of-band i.e. via another means the same four emojis in order to verify the address.
 E.g. over a phone call, one could simple say "0, Traffic Lights, Film Clapperboard, T-Shirt" for 0️⃣ 🚦 🎬 👕.

+THe authors do note that a similar discussion was had as [part of this issue](https://github.com/ethereum/EIPs/issues/928), however it was not focused on the use of emojis.

 ## Specification
 Using a [specific subset of 333 emojis](./assets/emoji-list.json) which have been chosen based on uniqueness and based on Telegram's list:
- - create an scrypt hash of your address in hex (without the `0x` prefix), with the salt also equal to the same address bytes. *Should maybe think more about the salt...*
+ - create an scrypt hash of your address in hex (without the `0x` prefix), with an empty salt, where `N=1048576` and `r=8`
  - split this hash into chunks of 16 bytes
  - for each chunk mod the value by the length of the possible emojis to get an index
  - assign the emoji based on the calculated index